jceresearch/pydit/README.md

 specifically for our typical use cases, see below explanation.

 This library is also a learning exercise for me on how to create a package, build documentation & tests, and publish it.
-Code quality varies, and I don't commit to keep backward compatibility (see below) So, use it at your own peril! but if you wish to contribute, get in touch.
+Code quality varies, and due to its main use case I don't commit to keep backward compatibility (see below) So, use it at your own peril!
+If, despite all that, you wish to contribute, feel free to get in touch.

-Shout out: Pydit takes ideas (and some code) from Pyjanitor, an awesome library, check it out!
+Shout out: Pydit takes ideas (and some code) from Pyjanitor, an awesome library. check it out!

 ### Why a dedicated library for auditors?